 Using project-based learning, Hermes allowed novice students to become active agents in their language learning journey.
 A licensed teacher guided students’ learning, provided instruction, and offered individual support.
 Trained native speakers provided peer support and answered questions.

-- Affordable cost: Hermes provided an affordable way for school districts and other educational institutions to provide world language instruction in the midst of federal and state budget cuts.
+- Affordable cost: Hermes provided an affordable way for schools to offer world language instruction in the midst of federal and state budget cuts.

-- Increased access: CASLS worked with school districts to assign a local lab instructor and set aside specific time in students’ school schedule for Hermes.
-Because of its web-based nature, students continued their learning outside of the classroom by simply accessing the course from any location with an Internet connection.
+- Increased access: We worked with schools to assign a local lab instructor and set specific time in students’ school schedule for Hermes.
+Because of its web-based nature, students continued their learning outside of the classroom by accessing the course from any location with an Internet connection.

 - Individual attention: Hermes accommodated multiple learning styles and provided students with immediate feedback.

-- Independent learning: Students worked at their own pace and studied aspects of the language and culture of particular interest to them.
+- Independent learning: Students worked at their own pace and studied aspects of the language and culture they found most interesting.

-- Support: Hermes used a multi-tier support structure that included a licensed instructor, language coaches, CASLS technology staff, and local lab instructors (provided by institution).
+- Support: Hermes used a multi-tier support structure that included a licensed instructor, language coaches, our technology staff, and local lab instructors.